weaver/node-mail/README.md

 It doesn't provide safety features like address validation, header escaping, or body wrapping.
 The `Client` class extends `net.Stream`.

+To see an example of using the client directly, look at the implementation of `MailTransaction.send()` in `mail/index.js`.

 ### createClient(port, host, [domain=`hostname -f`, secure=true]) ###

 Return a new `Client` object.
 The `port` and `host` are required.